tidyverse/tidyverse.org/content/learn.md

 * [Exploratory data analysis in R: case study](https://www.datacamp.com/courses/exploratory-data-analysis-in-r-case-study) by David Robinson, hosted on DataCamp.
 This course brings ggplot2 and dplyr into action in an in-depth analysis of United Nations voting data.
 The course also introduces broom for tidying model output and the tidyr package for wrangling data into an explorable shape.

+## Workshops

+(_Do you have a course you'd like to see listed here?
+Please submit a [pull request](https://github.com/tidyverse/tidyverse.org/edit/master/content/learn.md)!_)

+  * [Mastering the Tidyverse](https://www.jumpingrivers.com/courses/22_r-tidyverse) by Jumping Rivers.
+A one day crash course covering tidyverse fundamentals.
+The course is a mixture of lectures, short exercises and longer tutorial questions.
+During the day, we'll cover dplyr, tidy data, tibbles, dates/times and string manipulation.

 ## University courses

 (_Do you have a course you'd like to see listed here?
 Please submit a [pull request](https://github.com/tidyverse/tidyverse.org/edit/master/content/learn.md)!_)